walter/ember-cli-meta-options/README.md

 ## Tests

-There acceptance tests that confirm the core featues work.
+There are now acceptance tests that confirm the core featues work.

 I'm happy to accept pull requests for unit tests of the initializer code though.